cmolodo/covid-19/README.md

 No data was provided for 2020-08-23, due to a server/system upgrade over the weekend.
 Numbers are linearly interpolated based on values 2020-08-22 and 2020-08-24 and adjusted to match state total, since the reported daily numbers for 2020-08-24 simply reflect the difference between 2020-08-24 and 2020-08-22 rather than true daily values.

-No new county data was provided for 2021-01-11.
-Numbers reported were identical to the previous day.
+No new daily county data was provided for 2021-01-11 in the dashboard source - all numbers reported were identical to the previous day.
+However, the interactive dashboard provided new confirmed cases and deaths per county, so the county cases and deaths were manually filled in.

 ##### Quest Reporting Error
 Due to a reporting error by Quest, a large backlog of test results were suddenly received around 2020-04-24.
 Massachusettts backfilled daily state case and test numbers on 2020-04-24 with these previously missing reports based on when the results should have been reported, which affected case and test numbers dating back to 2020-04-13.
 Note that the previously-entered cumulative case and testing numbers will now be incorrect.
 Testing and state-wide case calculations should switch to use of the daily test numbers, which are updated with each published dashboard report.